atodorov/qa-automation-python-selenium-101/README.md

 * Students are advised to use the same tools so they can help each other.
 Preferably the same tools are used inside the company as well.
 * Student must read all preparation materials before class begins;
-* Each session begins with review of homework from previous session;
+* Each Module begins with review of homework from previous Module;
 * Classes will explain the theory from the preparation section with examples and focus on writing programs to solidify the knowledge;
-* Next session will not start until all pending homework tasks are complete!
+* Next Module will not start until all pending homework tasks are complete!
-* If necessary sessions will be repeated!
+* If necessary Modules will be repeated in multiple lessons!

 Useful links: